 Assemble your tacos starting with the tortillas then coleslaw, avocado wedges and finish with the fish.

-Drizzle with the homemade Taco dressing.
+Drizzle with the homemade Taco dressing and enjoy!

 What to Have with Fish Tacos